b-dmitry1/e86r/stm32/README.md

 * Keil μVision 5
 * arm-none-eabi-g++

 Compile script "1.bat" for Windows GNU compiler is included.
+To use it just fix a path to arm-none-eabi-g++.exe and STM32 Cube Programmer in this file.

+If you plan to compile on a Linux machine you can easily convert "1.bat" to "1.sh".
+Or create a simple makefile.

 ### Disk image